maliahavlicek/ci_mentor_insights/PORTFOLIO_3_PYTHON_ESSENTIALS.md

 ## Deployment

-### Heroku
+### Gitpod
-This section should describe the process you went through to deploy the project to Heroku.
-Include screenshots if you think they would make the process easier.
+This section should describe the process someone would have to go through to get the local working in gitpod.
+Such as install requirements.txt  and setting up a creds.json file that is in the gitignore and keeping their workspace.

-You may want to re-watch the [python essentials deployment video](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LS101+2021_T1/courseware/293ee9d8ff3542d3b877137ed81b9a5b/e3b664e16366444c8d722c5d8340b340/?child=first) when writing up this section.

-If you have project settings required for either a local deployment such as a creds.json file, please provide an example of that file in the writeup:
+If you have project settings required such as a creds.json file, please provide an example of that file in the writeup with the project key values:
 ```$python
 {
     "type": "service_account",